apache/pulsar/site2/website/coding-guide.md

 * [Guava](https://github.com/google/guava): as a fundamental core library
 * [Netty](http://netty.io/): for network communications and memory buffer management.

-Please use these libraries whenever possible rather than introducing more dependencies.
+Use these libraries whenever possible rather than introducing more dependencies.

 Dependencies are bundled with our binary distributions, so we need to attach the relevant licenses.
-See [Third party dependencies and licensing](/community/licensing) for a guide on how to do this correctly.
+See [Third party dependencies and licensing](/community/licensing) for a guide on how to do it correctly.

 ## Future

-We prefer Java 8 Future over Guava's Listenable Future.
-Please use Java-8 Future whenever possible.
+Java-8 Future is preferred over Guava's Listenable Future.
+Use Java-8 Future whenever possible.

 ## Memory

-We prefer using netty _ByteBuf_ over java nio _ByteBuffer_ for internal usage.
+Use netty _ByteBuf_ over java nio _ByteBuffer_ for internal usage.
 As we are using Netty Buffer for memory management.

 ## Logging